nanddeepn/nanddeepn.github.io/_posts/2024-06-16-aoai-function-calling.md

 ## Function calling in action

-Let us implement an example of a function calling as “What is the stock price of &lt;Company&gt;?”
+Let us implement an example of a function calling as "What is the stock price of &lt;Company&gt;?"

 Here is how ChatGPT responds: